esponges/ai_team_introduction/ai_presentation_swe.md

 # AI Tools for Software Development
-## A Practical Guide for Our SWE Team
+## A Practical Guide for Software Engineers

 ---